 - Requirements: artistic skills, such as photography, graphic design, and fine arts

-One of the easiest ways to sell prints involves creating an online store and signing up with an on-demand printing service, like Printful.
-This method allows you to make more artwork and concentrate on marketing the business while the platform takes care of the procurement and shipping.
+This method allows you to make more artwork and concentrate on marketing the business.
+Meanwhile, the printing service takes care of the procurement and shipping.

-Some successful businesses sell full-size digital files of their prints, like A Beautiful Mess.
+Some successful businesses like A Beautiful Mess sell full-size digital files of their prints.
 This way, customers can print and frame your art themselves, eliminating shipping costs.

-As other people can duplicate said files, make sure to add a copyright notice on each piece of art and take action if infringement occurs.
+However, be wary of people duplicating said files.
+Always include a copyright notice with each piece of art and take action if infringement occurs.